RahulSambaraju/starter-hugo-research-group/content/publication/conference-paper/index.md

 ---
-title: "Studying caste-based discrimination in an Indian University: identities, affiliation and difference in the making of a social-scientific study."
+title: "Studying caste-based discrimination in an Indian University: identities, affiliation and difference in the making of a social-scientific study"
 subtitle: Research caste in social science
 abstract: ""
 slides: null